Round 1 2019

 - March 11: deadline for entering non-Advanced results in the portal.
 Soon after that we’ll fix the national thresholds so that you can download your certificates.

-- (tba): All-clear for releasing publicly all the test material, for all levels including Advanced, and including solutions and marking schemes.
+- (March 28): All-clear for releasing publicly all the test material, for all levels including Advanced, and including solutions and marking schemes.

 Test material: all the material you need for the test (apart from coloured pens – highly recommended!) will be available for download from the portal at 5.00 pm on the date specified above.
 You’ll receive an email confirming that the material is ready.